tomalamud/NFT-market-ape/README.md

 # Next.js + Tailwind + Sanity CMS + TypeScript + Thirdweb.js

-This example shows how to use [Tailwind CSS](https://tailwindcss.com/) [(v3.0)](https://tailwindcss.com/blog/tailwindcss-v3) with Next.js.
-It follows the steps outlined in the official [Tailwind docs](https://tailwindcss.com/docs/guides/nextjs).

 ## Prove It!

 Just clone this repo and run it on the sonny branch: